 Slow Cooker Potato Leek Soup

 This Slow Cooker Potato Leek Soup is the ultimate cold-weather comfort food!
 Hearty potatoes and sweet leeks are simmered low and slow with stock and milk to make a thick and creamy gluten-free version of a classic.
-Lightened-up version included.
+No heavy cream required.

 Is there anything cozier than a bowl of creamy leek and potato soup with bacon?
 I crave carbs during the cold winter months, and this soup definitely satisfies.
 The best part?
 I can fix it and forget it.
 Easy peasy.

 This is my FAVORITE old Irish soup recipe straight from Dublin, so you know it has to be good.
-I made minor changes to make it gluten-free and cut out some of the fat and calories, but it’s just as amazing.
-I make it at least a few time times a year.
-It’s the best way to cook leeks!
+I made minor adjustments to make it gluten-free and reduced some of the fat and calories, but it’s just as amazing.
+I make it at least a few times a year.
+It’s one of my favorite ways to use leeks.

 - Potatoes!
 You don’t have to cut potatoes out of your diet.
 They are a great source of vitamin C, calcium, potassium, and fiber.